boylesoftware/x2node-tutorial/README.md

 * Property definition `column` attribute is used to map the property to the corresponding database column.
 By default, the column is assumed to have the same name as the property, so we use the `column` attribute only where it is not so.

 * Property definition attribute `validators` provides an array of constraints for the property values.
 In this example we only use built-in validators provided by the framework.
-See https://github.com/boylesoftware/x2node-validators#standard-validators for the standard validators list.
+See [Standard Validators](https://github.com/boylesoftware/x2node-validators#standard-validators) section of the `x2node-validators` module's manual for the complete standard validators list.
 Some validators are applied by the framework automatically.
 For example, if a property value type is declared to be a `number` and the client submits a record with a string via the API, the framework will reject such record.

 * Some validators are so called _normalizers_.
 They may modify the property value in some situations.
 See `lowercase` normalizer in the validators list of the `email` property on the _Account_ record type.
 When, for example, a new account record submitted via a `POST` to our application's _/accounts_ endpoint includes `email` property that contains uppercase letters, the framework will transform it to all lowercase before saving the account record to the database.